 Academic dishonesty will not be tolerated.
 Students should refer to the university catalogue for a definition of academic dishonesty and its penalties, or they should go to this Web Page and familiarize themselves with the relevant material.

-Grades will be based on Exams and weekly class assignments.
+Grades will be based on the Final Exam and the weekly class Assignments (Reports).
 The Final Exam will be given during Finals' Week at the end of the semester.
 Students are expected to take exams at the times scheduled.
 Students who cannot take an exam at the scheduled time are expected to take the exam at an earlier time.
 Any student who, because of a disabling condition, may require special arrangements in order to meet the course requirements should contact the instructor as soon as possible so that necessary accommodations may be made.

 ENMU Reasonable Accommodation statements :